A11490M/A11490M.github.io/README.md

 ## 🌟 About StudyHub

-StudyHub was born from a simple frustration — students spend enormous time hunting for good study material scattered across WhatsApp groups, Telegram channels, and broken Google Drive links.
+Synaptix was born from a simple frustration — students spend enormous time hunting for good study material scattered across WhatsApp groups, Telegram channels, and broken Google Drive links.

 **The solution?** A community-driven knowledge hub where students help students.
 Upload your notes, download what others share, join real-time study groups, and earn coins for contributing.